 Imagine a surgeon who starts coping with job stress by abusing prescription drugs or stimulants.
 He or she might attempt a procedure while under the influence and nick one of the patient’s arteries, causing traumatic bleeding and almost killing the patient.

 This event would not only lead to serious legal ramifications, but the surgeon would likely lose his or her license to practice medicine.

 Withdrawal Symptoms At Work

-Addiction at the workplace will inevitably lead to withdrawal symptoms.
+Addiction in the workplace will inevitably lead to withdrawal symptoms.